quixio/quix-streams/README.md

 - Produce time-series and event data to a Kafka Topic.
 - Consume time-series and event data from a Kafka Topic.
 - Process data by creating pipelines using <b>publish–subscribe</b> pattern.
-- Group data by streams to send different type of data (Timeseries data, events, metadata or binary) into one ordered stream of data.
+- Group data by streams to send different type of data (Timeseries, events, metadata or binary) into one ordered stream of data.

 ## What is time-series data?